FX-Wizard/blog/content/posts/deadline-linux-server.md

 Admin Username []:
 ```
-Pick a username for the key admin
+Pick a user name for the key admin

 ```
 Passwords must be at least 8 characters long and contain at least one lowercase